MANU06ROXX/Task-3/README.md

-# Task-3
+## Project Description

-Here's a description of **around 250 characters**:  > **Customer Churn Prediction** is a machine learning project that predicts customer churn using historical telecom data.
-It applies data preprocessing, feature selection, and classification algorithms to help businesses identify at-risk customers and improve retention.
+**Customer Churn Prediction** is a machine learning project that predicts customer churn using historical telecom data.
+It applies data preprocessing, feature selection, and classification algorithms to identify customers at risk of leaving.
+The insights generated help businesses improve customer retention, enhance customer satisfaction, and make informed, data-driven decisions.